basilbiochem/basil/_episodes/01-structure-alignment.md

 ---
-title: "Structural Alignment with PyMOL and ProMOL"
+title: "Structural Alignment with SPRITE and Chimera"
 teaching: 30
 exercises: 120
 questions:
-- "How are PyMOL and ProMOL used to align active sites?"
+- "How can structural alignment be used to study protein function?"
 objectives:
 - "Students will describe typical characteristics of an enzyme active site.
 Students will understand and be able to explain the term motif and apply it to enzyme active sites."